Philippines campaign (1941–1942): United States Army Forces in the Far East

-The USAFFE's aviation arm was the Far East Air Force (FEAF) of the U.S. Army Air Forces, commanded by Maj.
-Gen. Lewis H. Brereton.
-Previously the Philippine Department Air Force and Air Force USAFFE, the air force was activated on November 16, 1941, and was the largest USAAF combat air organization outside the United States.
-Its primary combat power in December 1941 consisted of 91 serviceable P-40 Warhawk fighters and 34 B-17 Flying Fortress bombers, with further modern aircraft en route.
+The USAFFE's aviation arm was the Far East Air Force (FEAF) of the U.S. Army Air Forces, commanded by Major General Lewis H. Brereton.
+Previously the Philippine Department Air Force and Air Force USAFFE, the air force was the largest USAAF combat air organization outside the United States.
+Its primary combat power consisted of 91 serviceable P-40 Warhawk fighters and 34 B-17 Flying Fortress bombers.
 Tactically the FEAF was part of the Reserve Force, so that it fell under MacArthur's direct command.